-The Office of Army Reserve History is the proponent agency for the Military History Detachment (MHD) Course.
-The MHD Course is conducted at the Army Reserve Readiness Training Center (ARRTC), Fort Knox, Kentucky.
-The Center for Military History (CMH) and ARRTC are responsible for Army MHD and unit historian training, which is battle-focused and uses METL-based standards from Army doctrine and real world experiences from subject matter experts (SMEs) that have been in a contingency.
+The MHD Course (MHDC) is a two phase course.
+MHDC Phase 1 is a Distance Learning (DL) course available online with the Joint Knowledge Online (JKO) website.
+The MHD Course Phase 2 is conducted at the Army Reserve Readiness Training Center (ARRTC), Fort Knox, Kentucky.
+The Center for Military History (CMH) and ARRTC are responsible for Army MHD and unit historian training, which is battle-focused and uses METL-based standards from Army doctrine and real world experiences from subject matter experts (SMEs) that have been in a contingency operation.

 Upon successful completion of the course, graduates of the MHDC will receive a certificate of graduation and will be fully qualified to execute the critical duties required for conducting military history collection missions both as an individual and as a member of a unit.
+In addition, the course will be reflected in the officer and enlisted iPerms as well as their Officer/Enlisted Records Brief.
+Officers that have over ## college accredited hours in History will be granted the 5X Skill Identifier.
+Enlisted that have over ## college accredited hours of History will receive the 6W Skill Identifier.

 Combat Historians that are assigned to MHD’s will be scheduled and required to participate as a unit in a Combat Training Center (CTC) rotation and, or, at a US Army Reserve Warrior Exercise prior to being deployed as an MHD or as a Unit Historian.